What is the toad migration? Find out in our knowledge article!

 Each spring, frogs and toads awaken from their winter’s hibernation.
 This happens when it gets warmer and it stops getting colder than 41 degrees Fahrenheit (5 degrees Celsius) at night.
 In Germany, this is mostly around the end of March.
-The animals make their way o the body of water that they grew up in , where they transformed from frogspawn into a frog or toad (more about the metamorphosis of frogs and toads).
-They are going to lay eggs here.
-But these little amphibians often don’t make it ...
+Where the animals are going to and why - this will be explained in this text.

 Why is Toad Migration so Dangerous for the Animals?

 These amphibians often have to cross roads to get back to their laying grounds.
 Like in the video game “Frogger”, where you have to cross the street as a frog without getting squashed by cars and trucks.
 In real life, there are no zebra crossings for frogs.
 They don’t have a choice, they just have to hope they won’t be run over by a car.
 Drivers find it hard to see the animals because they mostly migrate at night.
 The humidity is higher, so they don’t dry out as quickly.
 Toads are especially slow and need a good 15 minutes to get to the other side.
 Drains are also dangerous (where rainwater flows).
 They fall in and starve because they can’t climb back out.

 How Natural Preservation Organizations Help Frogs